|Search This Title:|

 |Record Creator:||Pierce County Government, Auditor|

-These records include images and indexes of plats and surveys recorded with the Pierce County Auditor in 1973 and 1984 to 2014.
+These records include images and indexes of plats and surveys recorded with the Pierce County Auditor in 1973 and 1984 to the Present.
+The Pierce County Auditor's office transfers recently recorded documents periodically.

 For the best search results, search by name of the grantor or grantee, it is also possible to search by addition name or year.